-- (2) Sphere of Influence to Reflect Service Capacities: A special district's sphere of influence should reflect existing and planned service capacities based on information collected by, or submitted to, the Commission. - (3) Exclusion of Agricultural and Open-Space Lands: Land designated agricultural or open-space by the applicable city or County general plan shall not be approved for inclusion within any special district's sphere of influence for purposes of urban development through the extension of essential public services.
+- (2) Sphere of Influence to Reflect Service Capacities: A special district's sphere of influence should reflect existing and planned service capacities based on information collected by, or submitted to, the Commission. - (3) Exclusion of Agricultural and Open-Space Lands:

+Land designated agricultural or open-space by the applicable city or County general plan shall not be approved for inclusion within any special district's sphere of influence for purposes of urban development through the extension of essential public services.
 Such designations shall be recognized by the Commission as designating the land as non-urban in character in regard to the existing use of the area or its future development potential.
-The provided by the affected special district demonstrating all of the following:a) The expansion is necessary in order to provide potable water or sewer to
+The Commission may consider exceptions to this policy based on evidence provided by the affected special district demonstrating all of the following: